Meningitis Negligence Claims

 - Unwillingness to be picked up

-- Blotchy skin and red rash that will not fade if you roll a glass over it
+- Blotchy skin and red rash that will not fade when a glass is rolled over it

-- A tense soft spot on the head
+- A tense soft spot on the top of the head (“fontanelle”)

 - Seizures or convulsions

 It can be very difficult to distinguish meningitis from other, less serious conditions in children.
-Because of this, there may be a delay in diagnosis, which can have devastating effects.
+Because of this, there can be a delay in diagnosis, which can have devastating effects.
+The question will be whether the doctors or nurses involved unreasonably failed to consider that meningitis might be a potential diagnosis.

 - Irritability and confusion